gabibdods/CO2hI/README.md

 - Basic understanding of line integrals and spherical geometry
 - Application of mass and acceleration to estimate fuel consumption

-## 📸 Demo

-*Include screenshots or a short screen recording here if available.*

 ## 🚀 Future Improvements

 - Integrate accurate geodesic distance calculations via APIs